 The car may move slightly prior to faulting out with a 'F71: Speed Dev Err' fault.
 When this fault occurs the car will stop and will not run until reset.
-In order to get the car operational again the technician will have to manually reset the controller.
+In order to get the car operational again the technician will have to manually reset the system by turning on Dip Switch 1 (on Dip A) and pressing the Reset button at the top of the SRU board.

 Power cycling the controller will not work.